mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 Dale left the room.

-Pedro thought, nothing happens if he tries to wake elder gods... ;; TODO
+Pedro was frustrated.
+He opened browser history and found link to the necromancers' forum.
+Looked at the empty room and yelled:

 > Angel of Dev, while true I summon you!

 Blue screen of death appeared on the monitor.
 Some strange being climb out to the table.

-*Dale:* Who are you?
+*Pedro:* Who are you?
 *Vaine:* Hi, my name is Vaine.
 I'm an Angel of Dev.
-*Dale:* An angel?
+*Pedro:* An angel?
 *Vaine:* Not an angel, actually.
 I help developers.
 Do you need help?
-*Dale:* I need to implement a register/login/logout functionality.
+*Pedro:* I need to implement a register/login/logout functionality.
 *Vaine:* As easy as pie!
 Just use `Command` design pattern.

 ### Episode 1.
 Command